yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 7. To ensure that we have all the information we need to review your changes, go to GitHub and add a comment to the pull request, as there is currently no ability in Netlify CMS to tell us what you changed and why.

     You can also click the deploy preview link in the pull request to preview your changes exactly as they will appear on the live website.

+## Create an issue on GitHub

+Create an issue to inform us about a problem in the documentation.
+Please provide detailed information, for example, if it's missing information, an error in a procedure, information not clear, a broken link, and so on.
+The more details you provide, the more helpful the issue, and the faster we can prioritize and fix it.

+To create an issue just click **Create documentation issue** on the upper right corner of the page, and add the relevant information.

+* While you can create issues on GitHub to ask for updates, improving the documentation will be faster if you create a pull request and make the updates yourself.

 ## Additional resources